 Configure slot-based accounting with Intel x86 PMU counters

-Intel’s methodology uses a multi-level hierarchy that typically extends to 3-4 levels of detail.
-Each level provides progressively more granular analysis, allowing you to drill down from high-level categories to specific microarchitecture events.
+Intel’s methodology uses a multi-level hierarchy that typically extends to three or four levels of detail.
+Each level provides progressively finer analysis, allowing you to drill down from high-level categories to specific hardware events.

 Level 1: Identify top-level performance categories

-At Level 1, all pipeline slots are attributed to one of four categories, providing a high-level view of whether the CPU is doing useful work or stalling.
+At Level 1, all pipeline slots are attributed to one of four categories, giving a high-level view of how the CPU’s issue capacity is being used:

 • Retiring = UOPS_RETIRED.RETIRE_SLOTS / SLOTS